Picroc/falcon-bms-to-moza-ffb/readme.md

 Then just start the app together with Moza Cockpit and BMS.
 You can select any profile, DCS Viper works okay.

+For F-15C, I found liking F-18C profile.
+Unfortunately there's no profile from Moza for F-15C/E at the moment.

 ## What's supported

 Being a FBW aircraft, it's hard to judge if some telemetry values are ignored, incorrect or work as designed, so it's